My trip to Lord Howe Island

-I failed miserably in doing my research before I left.
+I failed miserably at doing my research before I left.
 Upon arriving, I discovered that while I had a hotel reservation, I had not brought any food.
-The one local store wasn’t set to open for 3 days.
-All of the other guests knew this and brought their own food, partly because the food at the local store is very expensive.
+The only local store wasn’t set to open for three days.
+All of the other guests knew this and brought their food, partly because the food at the local store is very expensive.

-A family took pity on me and basically fed me until the store opened up.
-There were there to both play and fish.
-They gave me a crawfish, but it’s nothing like what we know as crawfish.
-This thing was basically a huge lobster.
+A family took pity on me and fed me until the store opened up.
+There were there for both play and fishing.
+They gave me a crawfish that they had just caught, but it’s nothing like what we know as crawfish.
+This thing was a huge lobster.
 I cooked it and loved every bite.

 I can only find one photo of the island.
-The island is beautiful and it is just natural that they get tourists, but mostly from the mainland.
+The island is beautiful, and it is just natural that they get tourists, but mostly from Australia.